cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 ```

 ### Multiple hubs with partly the same businiess key
 Here for both hub's the businiess key must contain the company id to be unique.
-Also the incoming field ARCHITECT contains an employee identification must be mapped to the business key column EMPLOYEE_ID
+Also, the incoming field ARCHITECT contains an employee identification and must be mapped to the business key column EMPLOYEE_ID
 ```json
 "fields": [
 		    {	"field_name": "COMPANY_ID",